20620 - ECONOMICS OF BUSINESS STRATEGY - MODULE II (TRANSACTIONS AND INCENTIVES)

 Part II – Intrafirm relationships:

-- Intro to theory of incentives.
+- The theory of the firm.

 - Managing under asymmetry of information.